google-site-verification=ysb6H0h5xpnVV4W4SKXH7VtEjCsNCyyWJf_Tlcwis4M

 💻Social Media: Your Digital Portfolio

 When I first started, I had no idea what my “niche” was—and honestly, I didn’t need to.
-I just knew I loved being creative and expressing myself through modeling.
+I just loved being creative and expressing myself through modeling.
 Over time, I didn’t just find a niche—I found my purpose.

-💡 Some things that helped me:
+💡 Here are some things that helped me:

 ✔️ Post content that feels you—not just what’s trendy.